vjbgithub/webdev-js-intro-01/README.md

 ### Cloning the Repository

+Follow these step

-Follow these steps to fork and clone the repository:
+s to fork and clone the repository:

 1. Open your terminal or Git Bash.
 2. Navigate to the directory where you want to store the project.